 Terms

-It is the responsibility of each bursary winner to write a short text (minimum 150 words) either about her or his research or offering reflections on her or his experiences from the conference.
-These texts will be used in ADHO’s outreach activities as seen appropriate, giving due credits to the authors.
+It is the responsibility of all the bursary winners to write a short text (minimum 150 words) either about their research or offering reflections on their experiences from the conference.
+These texts will be used in ADHO’s outreach activities as seen appropriate, giving due credit to the authors.